THE TRUE EVIDENCE

 by thy words thou shalt be justified, and by thy words thou shalt be condemned.

-From the passages, it is obvious that the "fruits" are not some works that are manifested.
-Rather, being that men are as "trees" the "fruits" are the words uttered, the treasures brought forth, out of the abundance of the heart.
+From the passages, it is obvious that the “fruits” are not some works that are manifested.
+Rather, being that men are as “trees” the “fruits” are the words uttered, the treasures brought forth, out of the abundance of the heart.
 Whatever the faith, whatever the treasure, kept in the heart, it will come forth out of the mouth.
-As long as the false prophets, who are wolves in sheep's clothing, open not their mouths, they will not expose themselves as false prophets.
-But once they open their mouths to speak, they expose themselves and "the game is over".
+As long as the false prophets, who are wolves in sheep’s clothing, open not their mouths, they will not expose themselves as false prophets.
+But once they open their mouths to speak, they expose themselves and “the game is over”.
 Wolves growl and howl.
 They are not like sheep who bleat.
-Hence, the flock of sheep will know who they are.
-No good treasure, no true confession, will come forth out of the hearts of wolves because they are as corrupt trees and thus their "fruits" are evil.
+Thus, the flock of sheep will know who the wolves are.
+No good treasure, no true confession, will come forth out of the hearts of wolves because they are as corrupt trees and thus their “fruits” are evil.
 Truly, we are either justified or condemned by the words we utter and every one will have to give an account of the words they utter.

 Unethical Equation

-is not the same as being baptized with the Holy Spirit, for to be born again is to have salvation, eternal life, whereas to be Holy Spirit baptized is to receive power for service."
-If this statement is true then the whole household of Cornelius, family members and all servants, men and women of all ages, were called into services for the Lord Jesus Christ by one sweep of the Holy Spirit baptism while they were hearing the Word of God preached.
+Let me highlight again this erroneous statement that is so often made: “Being born again of the Spirit and the Word is not the same as being baptized with the Holy Spirit, for to be born again is to have salvation, eternal life, whereas to be Holy Spirit baptized is to receive power for service.”
+If this statement were true, then the whole household of Cornelius, family members and all servants, men and women of all ages, were called into services for the Lord Jesus Christ by the Holy Spirit baptism, while they were hearing the Word of God preached.
 Is this true?
-Moreover were all those in Samaria (Acts 8) and those twelve disciples of Apollos in Ephesus (Acts 19:1-7) who received the baptism of the Holy Spirit received it for the service of the Lord?
-Or were they all actually baptized into one body by the selfsame Spirit of God?
-"For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit" (1 Cor.12:13).
+Moreover were all those in Samaria (Acts 8) and those twelve disciples of Apollos in Ephesus (Acts 19:1-7) who received the baptism of the Holy Spirit also called for the service of the Lord?
+Or were they instead, all actually baptized into one body by the selfsame Spirit of God?
+“For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit” (1 Cor.12:13).
 To drink of the Spirit of God is eternal life.

 Acts 2:38: Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

-39: For the
+39: For

-promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.
+the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.

-40: And with many other words did he testify and exhort, saying,
+40: And with many other words did he testify and exhort, saying, Save yourselves from this untoward generation.

 41: Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.

-Notice what Apostle Peter said concerning the gift of the Holy Spirit: "For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call".
-Now, are the "many as the Lord our God shall call" called to receive the promise of a gift to do services for Him?
+Notice what Apostle Peter said concerning the gift of the Holy Spirit: “For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call”.
+Are the “many as the Lord our God shall call” called to receive the promise of a gift to do services for Him?
 Or are they called to receive the promise of the gift of the Holy Spirit that their souls might be quickened to eternal life because they believe and receive the Word?
 Bear in mind that Peter exhorted his hearers about the fact of salvation.
-And were not 3000 souls baptized and added to the Church?
+Were not 3000 souls baptized and added to the Church?
 Were they not added to the Church because they were saved?
-If they were saved were they not baptized into the body of Christ by the Holy Spirit?
+If they were saved, were they not baptized into the body of Christ by the Holy Spirit?

 Identification: Word, Spirit, Life